-- 1. On the Jobs tab, click the Restart button next to the job of interest. - Confirm the action in the pop-up dialog that appears.The selected job is restarted and its icon changes to green.
-If another job is already being processed, the selected job becomes pending, and its icon turns white.
+- 1 Click the Jobs tab and select the job you want to restart. - 2 From the Action menu, choose Restart.
+The selected job is restarted from the beginning.
+If another job is already being processed, the selected job becomes pending.